Much later than I normally start when it comes to writing these – but today I’m determined to get at least two done by hook or by crook.

 - Yesterday I discovered our head of content is taking keywords too literally and then generating semi-spammy titles when it comes to blog content

 - Service and blog pages in terms of their audience are being confused

 - Some of the sales team are booking in partnership calls rather than actual proper appointments

-- We’ve discovered a way to include hidden fields on booking forms so we can share feedback to our internal sales team that the prospect can’t see
+- We’ve discovered a way to include hidden fields on booking forms so we can share feedback with our internal sales team that the prospect can’t see

-All of this has come through focusing upon micro-analysis.
+All of this has come through focusing on micro-analysis.

 And the end result will be a massive positive impact when it comes to seeing the success this drives.

 I hope – to some degree this underlines the importance of having review protocols in place because it can literally transform your own results when it comes to the returns you can drive.

 This can apply to every level of your business – and there are some practical ways that you can ensure that feedback and in-depth reviews become a core part of your work: